 Despite their dispossession 2,000 years ago, Jews clung to life in Israel throughout the centuries, never relinquishing their claim to the occupied territory.
 Enduring the ruthlessness of the Byzantines, the massacres of the Muslim dynasties, and the onslaught of the Crusaders, the Mongols, and the Ottoman Turks, Jews struggled to maintain a continuous presence in Israel since the exile.

 Theirs is a tie that has never been severed.
 If anything, by maintaining over the centuries a purposeful, continuous, and heroic presence in the conquered land, the Jew’s claim to Israel has been affirmed and seared in the annals of time.
 No subsequent hegemonic regional power, like the Ottomans, ever had the right to deny them their right to re-enter or to repurchase land titles from those willing to sell them.
-(For this point I am indebted to British philosopher, David Conway.)

 The land of Israel is omnipresent in every facet of the Jewish identity and culture; it has been since time immemorial.
 Clearly, the right to the land can’t be understood without reference to the concept of nationhood and national identity, something libertarians often dismiss or confuse with statism.